-7.1 Course, the order in which marks are to be passed, and the side on which each mark is to be left will be discussed at the skipper's briefing.
+7.1 Course, the order in which marks are to be passed, and the side on which each mark is to be discussed at the race briefing.

-7.2 The starting and finishing marks will be on the GYC Club line unless stated differently at the skipper's briefing.
+7.2 The starting and finishing marks will be on the GYC Club line unless stated differently at the race briefing.